Margarites pilsbryi

 Margarites pilsbryi is a species of sea snail, a marine gastropod mollusk in the family Margaritidae,.

 Description

-The size of the shell varies between 3 mm and 6 mm.
+It has a flat spiral shell similar to that of a garden snail its size varies from 3 mm to 6 mm.
+The color of the shell can either be a pinkish red or a light brown.

 Distribution

 This species occurs in the Sea of Okhotsk and the Sea of Japan.